 The new trail officially opened on Friday, Sept.
 22, and can only be accessed by climbing more than 800 steps to the Skyline trailhead, located at Exclamation Point.

-It is named after the Park’s old Skyline trail, which led guests across the upper cliff face to the top of the Park’s waterfall.
+It is named after the Park’s old Skyline trail which led guests across the upper cliff face to the top of the Park’s waterfall.
 Concern about upgrading and maintaining the many walkways, railings and bridges along the former trail led to its closure in 2008.

 NC State Parks, Chimney Rock Management, LLC and the Friends of Chimney Rock State Park have worked together to bring back the upper trail in a more sustainable way.